frictionlessdata/goodread/README.md

 ## Documentation

-This document provides all available documentation for the project.
+This document and docstrings provide all available documentation for the project.